-During 2019, the Board met thirteen times.
-Each director attended at least 75% of the meetings of the Board and the Board committees on which the director served.
+During 2020, the Board met 5 times and held informational sessions with management in the months prior to the closing of the Merger to monitor progress on closing conditions, and in the months following the closing to receive updates on the progress of integration and synergy capture.
+Each director then in office attended 100% of the meetings of the Board and the Board committees on which the director served.
 The Board conducts executive sessions in conjunction with its regularly scheduled meetings at least quarterly without management representatives present.
 Mr. Rabun, as Chairman of the Board, presides at these sessions.
 If Mr. Rabun is determined to no longer be an independent director or is not present at any of these sessions, the non-employee directors of the Board shall elect a Lead Director to preside.